shi88ihs/NVR_PTZ_ONVIR_All_In_One_Cam_Commander/README.md

 ```
 ccgui 192.168.1.xx
 ```

-Click the MotionEye link in the GUI to open the web UI.
+Click the link or PC Icon at the bottom to open the MotionEye web UI.

-Enjoy your new open-source camera command center! 😎
+Enjoy your new open-source IP-Camera command and control center! 😎

-Example screenshots and more usage tips will be added soon!